PartlySaneStudios/partly-sane-skies/README.md

 ### Custom Main Menu

 Upon start up of Minecraft, a nice, Skyblock themed main menu will display.
-There are various configurable options from Skyblock-themed backrounds, along with an option to select a random background.*(Added in v0.0.3)*
+There are various configurable options from Skyblock-themed backrounds, along with an option to select a random background.

 ![Custom Main Menu](images/custom_main_menu.png)

 ### Skill Upgrade Recommendation

 A helpful command to help recommend what skill you should upgrade less.
-Using ``/skillup <username>`` or ``/su <username>`` will provide a list of recommended skills to upgrade. *(Added in v0.0.3)*
+Using ``/skillup <username>`` or ``/su <username>`` will provide a list of recommended skills to upgrade.

 ![Location Banner](images/skill_upgrade.png)

 ### RNG Drop Banner and Sound

-When you get a rare drop, a Pumpkin Dicer or Melon Slicer like pop-up banner will appear, along with a sound, celebrating your drop. *(Added in v0.0.1)*
+When you get a rare drop, a Pumpkin Dicer or Melon Slicer like pop-up banner will appear, along with a sound, celebrating your drop.

 ![Custom Main Menu](images/rng_drop_banner.png)

 ### Worm Warning

-When you are mining in the crystal hollows and a worm or scatha spawns, you get a message on screen, along with a sound, warning you that a worm has spawned. *(Added in v0.0.3)*
+When you are mining in the crystal hollows and a worm or scatha spawns, you get a message on screen, along with a sound, warning you that a worm has spawned.

 ### Location Banner

-When switching to a new location region on skyblock, an MMO RPG style banner will appear, informing you that you have switched to a new region. *(Added in v0.0.6)*
+When switching to a new location region on skyblock, an MMO RPG style banner will appear, informing you that you have switched to a new region.

 ![Location Banner](images/location_banner.png)